cryptodealofficial/eshanicryptoclaude/README.md

 once logged in, click “code” at the top left. it’ll take you to the claude code interface. it might look confusing at first, but it’s straightforward.

  https://claude.com/download
+→ set up your workspace.

+above the chat box, you’ll see options to choose where claude code works from:

+local: runs on your pc. you’ll need to select a folder (e.g. “x content” folder).
+cloud: runs online. you’ll connect your github and select a repo to work from.

+claude code needs this workspace to operate, save files, and remember your sessions.

+think of it like:

+- local = working from your personal computer
+- cloud = working remotely via github